 As a teacher, musician, and artist, Molly Kittle's mission is to empower her students and clients with tools to find ease, depth, expression, and freedom in any activity.

-Not only is she passionate about conveying the power of natural movement and mechanics, she intends to help people access their own unique innateness and grace, so that they may lead richer, more meaningful lives.
+Not only is she passionate about conveying the power of natural movement and mechanics, Molly intends to help people access their own unique innateness and grace, so that they may lead richer, more meaningful lives.

 During her undergraduate and postgraduate studies where she majored in Vocal Performance, Molly encountered the Alexander work.
 Inspired by the vocal and expressive freedom she found as a result of studying the technique, she discovered her passion for working with musicians and serving others through this innovative method.

-Molly holds a Bachelor of Music degree in classical vocal performance from University of Denver and has postgraduate education in voice performance and pedagogy from Northwestern University.
+Molly holds a Bachelor of Music degree in classical vocal performance from University of Denver and has graduate education in voice performance and pedagogy from Northwestern University.
 Molly's experience and love of performing is quite versatile, spanning the genres of opera, Baroque, contemporary classical, jazz, and world folk styles.

 Additional training includes the International Institute of Vocal Arts in Italy, extensive training and apprenticeship in Body-Breath-Sound work, and Alexander Technique teacher certification through the Contemporary Alexander School, which is part of the Alexander International Alliance.

 Professionally as a singer, Molly has soloed and performed in many ensembles, operas, oratorios, and chamber music groups, and is particularly fond of chamber music.
 She received a recital of distinction award from the Lamont School of Music for her work and performances of voice and guitar literature and has also released a CD album of modern classical voice and guitar music titled “We Only Came To Dream.”
 Also an advocate of new music, Molly has premiered and performed multiple works from the 21st century.